Custom filters — Explanation of the message filter fields

 Overview

-The following is a list of available fields you can add on the Message Filters page in your panel.
+This article explains the different fields you can add when creating a mail filter on the Message Filters page in your panel.
+See this article article for further details.

 The following should be taken into consideration when creating filters:

-How 'execute and stop' functions
+How the 'execute and stop' rule works

 Rule Result Explanation